IdeaLaboratory/Preparation/01 String/Readme.txt

+# Substring
-#Substring: find if a sting is substring
+find if a sting is substring